JSkinny78/Jekyll-Project/_projects/HelloWorld.md

 layout: project
 course-number: CSC-425
 description: Hello World in git
-image: /images/HelloWorld.png
+image: /_images/HelloWorld.png
 topics:
   - Web-Programming
   - Git
   - GitHub
 ---

 This Project helped to understand what the basics of git and GitHub.
-More Explaination
+More Explanation